nichorle/DSA-AMAZON-CAPSTONE-PROJECT-/README.md

 Hotelier | Data Analyst | Enterprenuer|

-I am Passionate about Statistics and exploring Data for intelligent and actionable decision making.
+**I am an Entreprenuer who has build a thriving hospitality business and also who has find herself in the data world as a Data Analyst.**

 ## Contact